artregrv/image_downloader/README.md

 # image_downloader
-Simple application for downloading images usign Qt/QML
+Simple application for downloading images using Qt/QML